 If you haven't already done so, discuss and pray through your thoughts with your minister and superintendent, family and/or close friends.

 You will be expected to be fully aware of other possibilities for service besides the Order, so be sure to attend a Vocational Exploration Day - these are held regularly in all Districts.
 Your minister will know about any forthcoming events locally.
 Also, the Order arranges Diaconal exploration days (contact details below).

-Arrange to have an informal conversation with a member of the Order by contacting the Diaconal Centre at:
+Arrange to have an informal conversation with a member of the Order by contacting:

 There are no minimum academic requirements, though you must be able to benefit from study.
 You do not have to be a local preacher.
 However, you do need to have completed an approved Worship Leaders Course before candidating.

 Be prepared to have your call tested through candidating, training and a period of probation.
 This can be quite time-consuming and extremely searching!

 Apply & inform

 If, after you have done all this, it seems right to go further in the connexional year in which you intend to candidate, please contact the Discernment and selection Office at Methodist Church House, 25 Marylebone Road, London NW1 5JR.
 (Searching for candidating on the Methodist Church website - www.methodist.org.uk - will lead to current information on the process, including the selection criteria used, the timetable for the current year and a handbook for candidates.)